medyagh/setup-minikube/README.md

 ## About setup-minikube
-- build/deploy/test your application against a real Kubernetes cluster in GitHub Actions.
+- build/deploy/test your application against a certified Kubernetes cluster in GitHub Actions.
-- maintained by minikube maintainers.
+- officialy maintained by minikube maintainers.

 ## Basic Usage
 ```